 About GEICO Insurance

 GEICO was originally founded in 1936 to provide automobile insurance to federal government employees and their families.
-In 1996, GEICO became a wholly owned subsidiary company of the conglomerate holding company Berkshire Hathaway.
+In 1996, GEICO became a wholly-owned subsidiary company of the conglomerate holding company Berkshire Hathaway.
 The company is headquartered in Chevy Chase, Maryland.
 GEICO offers a number of perks to auto insurance policyholders, including online claims reporting, emergency road service, an Auto Repair Xpress (ARX) program, and “accident forgiveness” if you’ve been a GEICO customer for five years and have not had an accident in that time.

 GEICO Insurance Claims

-GEICO is famous for their advertising tactics, and their caveman and gecko commercials.
+GEICO is famous for its advertising tactics, and its caveman and gecko commercials.
 The insurance company spends hundreds of millions in television advertising every year, claiming that “Fifteen minutes could save you fifteen percent or more on car insurance.”
 In 2007, the company reportedly spent more than $750 million in advertising.
 Perhaps more importantly than the several hundred dollars that GEICO claims to save policyholders each year is the issue of how does the company rate when it handles insurance claims?
 GEICO policyholders that do not file insurance claims against the company usually are happy with the company.
 However, many people who have brought an accident claim against GEICO have obtained a settlement they were happy not with.
 Before you settle your case, talk to a lawyer about your injury claim, and find out what you can do to recover the maximum compensation you are entitled to.

 Getting the Maximum Compensation For Your Claim